DTU-Teaching/Industrial-IoT-For-Digitization-Of-Electronic-Assets-2024/Module 0/setup.md

 ### Ensuring git is installed
 [<img src="https://imgs.xkcd.com/comics/git_2x.png" alt="XKCD Git" width="300"/>](https://xkcd.com/1597/)

+The official documentation of git can be found here: https://git-scm.com/doc If you are interested in a tutorial with technical details this is a good resource: https://missing.csail.mit.edu/2020/version-control/

 You can check if git is installed by typing

 ```